 Die Apotheke, or the Pharmacy, is the only place to purchase any type of medicine.
-The pharmacist will most likely understand some English, but if pharmacist does not, you can describe your ailment by pointing and saying the following words:
+The pharmacist will most likely understand some English, but if pharmacist does not, you can describe your ailment by pointing and saying the following German phrases:

 Ich bin krank.
 I am sick.

 Hier habe ich Schmerzen.
 I have pain here.